Coronavirus digest: BioNTech, Pfizer seek vaccine emergency approval for US adolescents | DW | 10.04.2021

 Pharma companies BioNTech and Pfizer have sought approval for the emergency use of their COVID-19 vaccine in adolescents aged 12 to 15 in the United States.
 All the latest COVID-19 news from DW.

-German biotech company BioNTech and Pfizer have sought approval from US regulators for the emergency use of their COVID-19 vaccine in adolescents aged 12 to 15.
+BioNTech and Pfizer has sought approval from US regulators for the emergency use of their COVID-19 vaccine in adolescents aged 12 to 15.
 The vaccine is currently authorized for emergency use in the US for people aged 16 and above.

 The drugmakers said they have reached out to the US Food and Drug Administration (FDA) for an expansion of the authorization after the shot was found to be safe and effective in 12- to 15-year olds in a clinical trial.